Table of Contents

 Despite misconceptions, farmers and agribusiness have always quickly adopted advancements in technology.
 Issues with legality on a federal level continue to hold cannabis back.
-But, since most states and many places around the world have either legalized cannabis or decriminalized it, businesses and individuals alike can now grow cannabis – creating a booming industry ripe for tech solutions.
+But, since most states and many places around the world have either legalized cannabis or decriminalized it, businesses and individuals alike can now grow cannabis – creating a booming industry ripe for tech solutions – paving the way for digital horticulture solutions.

 Making leaps and bounds with communication and connectivity, digital horticulture is seeing very green pastures in cannabis and hemp.

 Like every other technological advancement in history, it started with entrepreneurs retrofitting existing technologies and equipment to suit their needs for growing cannabis.
-Many SaaS providers offer integrated solutions for remote grow room management and monitoring.
+Many SaaS providers offer integrated solutions for remote grow room management and monitoring, a cornerstone of digital horticulture.

 Advancements in technology, primarily communication between monitors and sensors placed throughout the grow, provide data for analysis using software installed on-site or by accessing “the cloud” on a phone or laptop.
 IoT has become central to professional cannabis grow, particularly those focusing on genetics and crop steering.
 Cannabis cultivators can now receive real-time alerts and alarms via email or notification, enabling them to adjust and keep issues from becoming critical.